marcelotduarte/cx_Freeze/README.md

 If you need help you can also ask on the [discussion](https://github.com/marcelotduarte/cx_Freeze/discussions) channel.

+# Highlights of Version 6.12:
+- Improve tkinter hook to work on all OS
+- Improved PyQt5/Pyside2 hooks and new hook for PySide6
+- Linux binary wheels for arm64 (aarch64)
+- Bug fixes and improvements

-# Highlights of Version 6.11:
+# Highlights of Version 6.2 up to 6.11:
 - Binary wheels for manylinux and macOS (including Apple Silicon)
-- Complete integration to use setuptools instead of distutils
+- Complete integration to setuptools instead of distutils
-- More code modernization
-- Bug fixes and improvements

-# Highlights of Version 6.2 up to 6.10:
 - Support Application Manifests in Windows: manifest and uac-admin
 - New dependency resolver on Windows
 - Support for pathlib.Path